 A bronchodilator is a medication that relaxes and opens the airways, or bronchi, in the lungs.
-Short-acting and long-acting bronchodilators treat various lung conditions and are available by prescription.
+A doctor may prescribe them for asthma and other respiratory conditions.

 Narrowed airways make it challenging for a person to cough mucus up.
 It also makes it difficult for them to get air in and out of the lungs.
 Taking a bronchodilator helps dilate or widen the airways, making it easier to breathe.